Extra configuration and maintenance tasks for the VMR self-service portal

 4. After the file has been transferred into the /tmp folder, connect over SSH to the VMR portal, log in as user pexip and run the following command:

-This moves the css file from the /tmp folder into the custom/static/css folder.
+This moves the css file from the /tmp folder into the /custom/css folder.

 5. The changes should take immediate effect although you may need to clear your browser's cache.

-You can modify the available layouts and the content of the join information panel.
+You can modify the available layouts, and the content of the join link box and the join information panel.

 These are controlled by jinja2 templates that determine what is displayed.
-There are 2 templates: layouts.template and aliases.template, which are located in /pexip/si/apps/vmrportal/vmrportal/templates/custom.
+There are 3 templates: layouts.template, aliases.template and join.template, which are located in /vmrportal/vmrportal/templates/custom.

 Changing the available layouts for selection (layouts.template)